Welcome to Rockville concert moving to Daytona

 The concert is scheduled for May 8-10.

+"Losing Met Park in general, I think, is kind of a bummer for festivals.
+It was the place for festivals.
+There's not really too much else out there for that," Rikki Southworth said.

+"Yeah, I don't think Daily's is a good trade for Met Park at all," Chip Southworth said.

-Nikki Kimbleton, a spokesperson for the city says "With the up and coming development around the sports complex, mainly the construction involving the Hart's Bridge overpass, we understand the need to move Welcome to Rockville to Daytona in 2020.
+Nikki Kimbleton, a spokesperson for the city, said: "With the up-and-coming development around the sports complex, mainly the construction involving the Hart's Bridge overpass, we understand the need to move Welcome to Rockville to Daytona in 2020.
 However, we look forward to working with the promoters and bringing it back home to Jacksonville and the new and improved facilities in 2021."

+The concert's promoter, Danny Wimmer Presents, said in a statement: "I love my hometown, and I'm really proud of what Rockville accomplished in its nine years in Jacksonville.
+Unfortunately, there was no longer a space at Metropolitan Park for us to deliver the kind of festival experience that Florida's rock fans deserve."

+Zoe Roberts said the day they bring Rockville back to Jacksonville will be A Day to Remember.

 Copyright 2019 by WJXT News4Jax - All rights reserved.